NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/02_cmake.md

-# Week 1: CMake and Toolchain
+# Lab 1: CMake and Toolchain

 ---